-We hereby consent to the incorporation by reference in the Prospectus constituting a part of this Post-Effective Amendment No. 2 to the Registration Statement on Form S-1 on Form S-3 of our report dated March 23, 2015, relating to the financial statements of Aldeyra Therapeutics, Inc., appearing in the Company's Annual Report on Form 10-K for the year ended December 31, 2014.
+We hereby consent to the incorporation by reference in the Prospectus constituting a part of this Post-Effective Amendment No. 1 to the Registration Statement on Form S-1 of our report dated March 23, 2015, relating to the financial statements of Aldeyra Therapeutics, Inc., appearing in the Company's Annual Report on Form 10-K for the year ended December 31, 2014.